Saturday, August 31, 2024

 From Samurai rip-off to Samurai-in-Spaaace!

-How the h*ll Andor ever got greenlit given the focus on kiddies I can't explain, but it makes up for a lot Disney put out.
-Not enough, mind, I'm still a disgruntled old fan who regularly yells at the younglings on his lawn, but a lot.
+How the h*ll Andor ever got greenlit given the franchise focus on kiddies I can't explain, but it makes up for a lot Disney put out.
+Not enough, mind, I'm still a disgruntled old fan who regularly yells at the younglings on his lawn (at least I don't dice them with a lightsaber, unlike Ani 'Are you an Angel' Skywalker), but a lot.

 I've aged out as an audience member.
 As the feral kid says, it just lives now in my memories.